Danny Johnson (footballer): Motherwell

 In June 2018, Johnson signed a two-year contract with Scottish Premiership club Motherwell.
 He started the season well, scoring goals in high-profile matches, including against one against Rangers, a double in a 3–0 victory against Aberdeen, and a late equaliser in a 1–1 draw with Celtic.
 Despite having a goals to games ratio of one in two start in the first half of the season, a change of formation limited his appearances during the second half of the season.

 Dundee

 On 26 July 2019, Johnson moved to Scottish Championship side Dundee on a two-year contract.
-He scored on his debut for Dundee in a 1–0 victory over Inverness CT in the Scottish League Cup group stages.
+He scored on his debut for Dundee in a 1–0 victory over Inverness Caledonian Thistle in the Scottish League Cup group stages.
 Johnson then played a crucial role in the opening game of the league season, scoring two penalties against Dunfermline Athletic to earn his side a point as they came from 2–0 down to draw 2–2, and he scored once again from the spot in a League Cup tie against Aberdeen in a 2–1 defeat.
 In the first Dundee Derby of the season, Johnson had a goal which would have given Dundee the lead, wrongly disallowed for offside, and his side then went on to lose 6–2.
 Johnson scored early on in the following match, a 2–1 win over Alloa Athletic.